Saif-hadd/Saif-hadd/README.md

 I have hands-on experience with **MERN stack (MongoDB, Express, React, Node.js), PostgreSQL, Docker, Kubernetes, Terraform, Ansible, and GitHub Actions**.
 I’m also skilled in **DevSecOps practices**, automated testing, and system monitoring using **Prometheus & Grafana**.

 I thrive in collaborative environments, following **Agile/Scrum methodologies**, and I’m committed to continuous learning and innovation in software development and cloud technologies.
+💡 Open Source Contributor & NPM Author: I actively contribute to open source projects and have published two React packages on NPM, helping developers streamline their workflows and optimize UI performance.

 🚀 Let’s connect and build amazing projects together!